 The St. George’s University Student Chapter of the American College of Veterinary Internal Medicine promotes interest in the specialties of cardiology, neurology, oncology, large animal internal medicine, and small animal internal medicine.
 SCACVIM also supports individuals interested in pursuing residencies and internships in any field by the advancement of knowledge through informative lectures, hands-on wet labs and open forums discussions with our outstanding faculty and visiting professors.

-STUDENT CHAPTER OF THE ASSOCIATION OF SHELTER VETERINARIANS
+STUDENT CHAPTER OF THE ASSOCIATION OF SHELTER VETERINARIANS (SCASV)

 STUDENT GOVERNMENT ASSOCIATION (SGA)

-The SGA has been organized to provide the students at St. George's University with a structured, democratic body that will represent them in administrative matters, student affairs, and provide representation to the Alumni Association.
+The SGA has been organized to provide the students at St. George's University with a structured, democratic body which will represent them in administrative matters, student affairs, and provide representation to the Alumni Association.
 The organizational goals of the SGA are:

 1. Represent student needs and concerns to University administration.